Team-TracebacK/elif/README.md

 ---------------------------------------------------------------------

-Goals <br />
+Needed: <br />
-You will need an API key to access the claudeapi as it is only accessible to the US and UK region and people with research access
+You will need an API key to access the claudeapi.
+It is only accessible to US & UK region and people with researcher access.